Holy Rood Church, Watford

 Holy Rood Church is a Roman Catholic Parish church in Watford, Hertfordshire.
 It was built from 1889 to 1890.
 It is situated on the western corner of Market Street and Exchange Road.
 It was designed by John Francis Bentley, who also designed Westminster Cathedral.
 It is a Grade I listed building.
 The church features in England's Thousand Best Churches by Simon Jenkins who described it as "a true town church".

 History

 Foundation

-From 1863, a Fr George Bampfield came to Watford to say Catholic Mass in rented accommodation in Carey Place.
+In 1863, Fr George Bampfield came to Watford to say Catholic Mass in rented accommodation in Carey Place.
 That year, he bought some land and had a hut built there, which became a chapel.

 In 1882, with the number of Catholics in the town increasing, a new, larger, site was needed.
 Fr Bampfield bought a place on Water Lane and had another chapel built there.
 The chapel was opened in 1883, and was used until the opening of Holy Rood Church.